 In 1982, after being treated for a detached retina, Sugar Ray Leonard retired from boxing.
 Two years later he attempted a comeback, which was quickly aborted after an underwhelming performance against contender Kevin Howard.
-Time passed and all assumed Leonard had walked away for good.
+Time passed and all assumed Ray had walked away for good.
 His decision to return a full three years later to challenge Marvelous Marvin Hagler was universally viewed as a terrible idea, but Leonard shocked the boxing world with a close decision win over Hagler to take his third world title.
 Again, time passed and many assumed Leonard, having defeated his most formidable foe, was content to let that great triumph be his last.
 Then, out of nowhere, a match with little-known light-heavyweight titlist Donny Lalonde was announced.

 Looking back, the defining characteristic in Sugar Ray Leonard’s career following his loss to Roberto Duran in 1980 was its self-serving selectivity.
 Strongly influenced by lawyer Mike Trainer, who effectively worked as his manager and who believed boxers should focus more on the bottom line, Leonard decided that what happened in his first meeting with Duran must never happen again.

 In other words, ever after Ray would never allow circumstances or the desires of others to dictate his actions.
 That first clash with Duran had been less a conscious career choice on Leonard’s part as much as a bending to the desires of various vested interests and the public.
 Duran vs Leonard was the biggest and richest match to be made at the time — Leonard’s eight million dollar purse was a record — but in the ring the nature of the situation worked in Duran’s favour, not Sugar Ray’s.
 Intimidated by the ferocious Panamanian and wanting to satisfy public demands, Leonard’s desire to prove himself adversely affected his tactics in the fight.
-He chose to hold his ground against Duran in Montreal, battling mano-a-mano, and while in the process he gave the sport and the people a thrilling war, the end result was his first professional defeat.
+He chose to hold his ground against Duran in Montreal, battling mano-a-mano, and while in the process he gave the sport and the fans a thrilling war, the end result was his first professional defeat.